|

 repairs, uniforms, or, for that matter, for music instruction, other

-than as an option in competition with other needed school enrichment
+than as an option in competition with other needed school optional activities.

 The benefits to children and to the city of supporting school music,